nathania4c/Multithreaded-Request-Scheduler/README.md

 The terminal might give you a warning but it has no effect on the program's functionality.

-The program will ask you for the number of slave threads, the maximum duration of each request and the interval at which the producer makes new requests.
-Enter a number for each prompt.
+The program will ask you for the number of slave threads, the maximum duration of each request, and the maximum interval at which the producer waits before making a new requests.
+Enter an integer for each prompt.

-The program runs infinitely, so to stop it press ctrl+c to terminate.
+The program will run infinitely.
+Please press ctrl+c to terminate.

 ## C++ experience
-Working with a different language is challenging because there are many syntax differences and different features/requirements.
-It was especially harder to go from Java to C++ than it is from C++ to Java because C++ requires more attention due to pointers and such.
-However, aside from that there isn't much of a difference between Java and C++, and there are a plethora of online resources and documentations to get help from.
+Working with C++ was rather challenging, compared to Java, because the syntax and features/requirements require more attention (ex. due to pointers and such).
+Thankfully, there are a plethora of online resources and documentations to get help from.
+However, aside from that, there wasn't much of a difference between working with Java and C++, since most of the challenge was in figuring out the algorithm.